-First off, I want to clarify that I'm not going to write out a long, boring list of all of the different types of crafts you could create or the different materials you could work with.
+First of all, I want to clarify that I'm not going to write out a long, boring list of all of the different types of crafts you could create or the different materials you could work with.

 I'm going to start with some of the more standard ways to sell crafts, but stay with me, the list of craft business ideas gets more interesting as you get farther into it.

 Selling hard goods refers to selling your actual handmade product, so, for example, if you make doll's clothing, you'd sell doll's dresses, shirts, pants, etc. Here are several ways you can build a business selling handmade hard goods: